kannanjayachandran/Full-Stack-Data-Science/05. Mathematics-I/Readme.md

-# Mathematics-I
+# Mathematics - I

-Introduction and basics of :-
+This section contains foundational mathematics concepts that are required for AI-ML and general programming.

 1. Linear Algebra
 2. Calculus